HumpityDumpityDumber/poketop/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

-This project uses wallpapers from giorgosioak/pokemon-wallpapers, which are licensed under the GNU General Public License v3.0.
+This project uses wallpapers from [giorgosioak/pokemon-wallpapers](https://github.com/giorgosioak/pokemon-wallpapers), which are licensed under the GNU General Public License v3.0.

-Let me know if you want to [dynamically download wallpapers at runtime](f) or [structure your repo to separate assets cleanly](f).
+**Let me know if you want to dynamically download wallpapers at runtime or clone at installation of my application.**